PhantomDraft/phantomdraft.github.io/content/en/library/jacobs-ladder-1990.md

 ### Cultural Inspirations

-The title Jacob's Ladder takes from a biblical dream of Jacob indicating a link between Heaven and Earth; it is precisely this kind of journey that the film's structure presents \- Jacob's climb as both a literal and spiritual ascent.
+The title Jacob's Ladder takes from a biblical dream of Jacob indicating a link between Heaven and Earth; it is precisely this kind of journey that the film's structure presents — Jacob's climb as both a literal and spiritual ascent.
 The narrative also depicts in a slightly less evident manner part of The Ladder of Jacob, a pseud epigraphic text filled with apocalyptic imagery and mysticism, complementing its rich symbolic fabric.

 ### Influence in Pop Culture

-The mind left the print quite lasting, most especially in the Silent Hill franchise in films that directly influenced Silent Hill 2, Silent Hill 3, Silent Hill 4: The Room, and Silent Hill: Homecoming.
+The concept left a lasting impression, most notably on the Silent Hill franchise, directly influencing Silent Hill 1.
 The film's disquieting visual motifs-the now-classic "shaking head" special effects-would render themselves hallmarks of psychological horror.
 Jacob's Ladder also served as the prime inspiration for The Evil Within, the American Horror Story: Asylum series, and Christopher Nolan's Oppenheimer.
 The intertextuality going on among all these makes the film cement its status as truly one of the keystones of the surreal horror genre.

 ### Characters